Skip to content

 code_execution_permission and --code-exec-permission are compatibility aliases for code-execution-focused apps; prefer agent_permission for new code.

 Permissioning is separate from sandboxing.
-Permission mode decides whether an action may start; the sandbox controls what generated Python can access after it starts.
+Permission mode decides whether an action may start; the sandbox controls what generated code and shell commands can access after they start.

 All five surfaces (CLI, built-in UI, HTTP, Python, Rust) expose the same approval semantics: